 But what comes next?
 Where’s everything when your attention’s demanded elsewhere, but you still feel drawn to all you’ve created, fully aware that you won’t do it justice the way it is right now.

-Here’s a few beliefs I have that’ll shape that decision:
+Here’re a few beliefs I have that’ll shape that decision:

 1. Blogging’s Gone the Way of the Dinosaur